kevgo/text-runner/textrun-action/README.md

 This package provides [Text-Runner](https://github.com/kevgo/text-runner) actions for verifying the documentation of NPM modules exporting shared Text-Runner actions.
-Let's say you work on an NPM module called `textrun-cooking` that provides the actions `recipe` and `utensil`.
+Let's say you work on an NPM module called `textrun-cooking` that provides the action `recipe`.
 Here is how you would document individual actions inside this NPM module.

 </a>